 A completed application for a Clare Boothe Luce Undergraduate Scholarship must include:

-An original signed copy of the completed application must be submitted to the School of Arts & Sciences office, Ruane 147, by Wednesday, January 25, 2017.
-Applications will be reviewed by a committee of three department chairs, the dean of the School of Arts & Sciences, a representative from Financial Aid, two additional female STEM faculty members.
+An original, signed copy of the completed application must be submitted to the School of Arts & Sciences office, Ruane 147, by Wednesday, February 7th, 2018.
+Applications will be reviewed by a committee of three department chairs, the Dean of the School of Arts & Sciences, a representative from Financial Aid, and two additional female STEM faculty members.
 Names of recommended recipients will be shared with the Henry Luce Foundation for final review and approval.
-The two scholarship recipients will be announced in early March 2017.
+The two scholarship recipients will be announced in early March 2018.